-Under the Montréal Exchange Recognition Order, fines and other sums collected by the Regulatory Division can only be used for specifically approved purposes such as charitable donations and education initiatives.
-The Montréal Exchange, through the Regulatory Division, has made contributions to the Management School of Université du Québec à Montréal (ESG UQUAM) for its mock trading room and to the Law Faculty of Université de Montréal for its specialized program in derivatives legislation.
+Under the Montréal Exchange Recognition Order, fines and other sums collected by the Regulatory Division can only be used for specifically approved purposes.
+Montréal Exchange, through its Regulatory Division, has made contributions to the Management School of Université du Québec à Montréal (ESG UQUAM) for its mock trading room and to the Université de Montréal (HEC) for its specialized program in derivatives legislation.
 Funds have also been used to launch an options simulation program targeting undergraduate students and a bursaries program for graduate and postgraduate students focused on derivatives education.